 - HEPA filter

 The pre-filter is normally attached to an activated carbon filter section.
 It’s a thin material that traps larger matter like hair and dust.
-The activated carbon filter is the portion of an air purifier that absorbs vapors and odors.
+The activated carbon filter is the section that absorbs vapors and odors.

 Ionic air purifier vs HEPA purifier comparison